-If the Instant Pot was the must-have kitchen appliance of 2018, then the air fryer may be on its way to the same sort of popularity this year.
-Since it started to gain traction last fall, the air fryer has become an in-the-know gadget that home chefs are using to create flavorful, golden brown foods more easily than other frying alternatives.
+If the Instant Pot was the must-have kitchen appliance of past years, then the air fryer may be on its way to the same sort of popularity.
+Since it started to gain traction, the air fryer has become an in-the-know gadget that home chefs are using to create flavorful, golden brown foods more easily than other frying alternatives.
 But what is an air fryer exactly—and is it worth all the hype?

 What Is An Air Fryer?

 Put simply, you should think of an air fryer like a slicker version of a convection oven.
 Similarly to that appliance, an air fryer relies on fans to circulate hot air around food to cook it evenly.
 (Conventional ovens, just to be clear, heat food from one source that's usually at its base.)
 But here's the thing that makes an air fryer particularly appealing: It can blow more hot air around food than a convection oven, making it a more convenient bet.

 Nevertheless, there are some downsides.
 It can be a superfluous investment since the starting cost of air fryers is about $70.
 If you don't have enough counter space or you already have a convection oven, those are reasons to reconsider, too.
 But if you're curious about this trend, and you don't mind the cost or space issue, then an air fryer is worth it for its efficiency.

 How Does An Air Fryer Work?